February 18th 2019

-Have you ever wondered what happens with the clothes that are thrown away into the recycling containers around town?
+Have you ever wondered what happens with the clothes that are thrown away into the clothing containers around town?
 The innate idea of reusing clothing is to be a helpful, positive act for lives that are in need.
-Instead of being burned on a wastemill, the clothes are recycled or upcycled and creates new value in a new context.
+Instead of being burned, the clothes are recycled or upcycled and creates new value in a new context.
 But is it really that straightforward?

-This hands.on.matter event takes a different approach than the two prior events: We will zoom out on textile material flows and challenge how we can think textile waste.
-Textiles are surrounding us in our everyday lives, our bodies, furniture, transportation, we sleep in textiles, and at the same time it is difficult to detect where these materials come from, how they are made, and what happens to them after use.
+This hands.on.matter event took a different approach than the two prior events: We zoomed out on textile material flows and challenged how we think textile waste.
+Textiles are surrounding us in our everyday lives, our bodies, furniture, transportation, we sleep in textiles, and at the same time it is difficult to detect where these materials come from, how they are made, and what happens to them after (first-consumer) use.

-The blurry difference between re- and upcycling in textiles will be explored through a presentation by Tim van der Loo who is currently working on the topic of recycling Denim into new a textile material by embroidering jeans fibers together.
-Followed by Rebecca Hiles and Stefanie Kenitz who will generously share what happens behind the scene in the textile sorting department at the charity organisation Berliner Stadtmission.
-Hereafter a creative intervention, where isles of various craftwork techniques will be available, sets to explore how we are thinking about textile waste and its opportunities to become something new.
+The blurry difference between re- and upcycling in textiles will be explored through a presentation by Tim van der Loo who at the time was working on the topic of recycling Denim into a new textile material by embroidering jeans fibers together.
+Followed by Sarah Schwesig and Stefanie Kenitz who generously shared what happens behind the scenes in the textile sorting department at the charity organisation Berliner Stadtmission.
+Hereafter a creative intervention with different isles of various craftwork techniques explored how we can think textile waste and its opportunities to become something new.

-The presentations and workshop is assisted by an exposition.
-Designers Tim van der Loo, Alberte Laursen Rosenborg and artist Elena Azzedín will exhibit works on textile waste, circularity in fashion and semantics.
-Scroll down to see more info about the participants.
+Designers Tim van der Loo, Alberte Laursen Rosenborg and artist Elena Azzedín exhibited works on textile waste, circularity in fashion and semantics.